 - When the oil is hot enough, directly press holding the murukku maker on top of the oil and let the ribbon murukku directly fall in the oil.

-- While pressing rotate in a concentric circle from the center to outwards similar to making a chakli.
+- While pressing rotate in a concentric circle from the center to outwards on top of the kadai or pan.
 Do not over crowd the kadai with ribbon pakoda.
-Add as much as needed without overcrowding the kadai.
+Add as needed without overcrowding the kadai.

 - After adding the murukku, do not touch them immediately with the slotted spoon as they break.
 Let them get fried first.
 They need to become crisp first and then you can turn them over with the slotted spoon.